 In so doing, we gained an ever increasing knowledge and understanding of where our remnant landscapes still endured—and in what condition they languished or flourished.
 Plants were no longer elements of a laundry list of value-neutral data.
 Students of the flora began to see each species as able to tell a story about the place where it grew, which enfranchised the plants and their places to people like no other format had ever done.

-With the help of Chicago’s floristic patrons and naturalists, Floyd, in 1974, was able to produce a 2nd edition that sustained the innovations of the first and added much new information on local species; it provided 1000 copies.
+With the help of Chicago’s floristic patrons and naturalists, Floyd, in 1974, was able to produce a 2nd edition that sustained the innovations of the first and added much new information on local species; 1000 copies were printed.
 It seemed improbably optimistic that there would be 1000 people who would buy a book that had no pictures and consisted of lists and more lists of Latin names.
 He listed appreciatively all the people who had contributed new information.
 It also was typed copy-ready on a manual typewriter, but reduced in size to make a smaller paper-bound book.
-These, too, were all soon in the hands of grateful students of the flora.
+These volumes, too, were all soon in the hands of grateful students of the flora.

 Having just arrived at the Morton Arboretum in February of 1974, my role in this edition of the catalogue was to put the distribution maps together.
-Ray and I had made a significant effort over the growing season of that year to voucher many of the “sight records” that comprised the maps of the first edition.
-This book, with rare exceptions, continued to follow the nomenclature provided by Fernald’s effort.
+Ray Schulenberg and I had made a significant effort over the growing season of that year to voucher many of the “sight records” that were embedded in the distribution maps of the first edition.
+This book, with rare exceptions, continued to follow the nomenclature presented in the first edition.
 Even though there had been numerous “name changes,” since 1950, Floyd reasoned that his patrons were more interested in continuing to learn the habitats of local plants, and did not need to be confused by “updating” the nomenclature.
-This book’s format continued to elicit criticism from the botanical community.
 It recognized 2216 taxa.

 Five years later, after much new information had been accumulated, I collaborated more intimately with Floyd to produce yet a third edition.
-This one preserved the substance and innovations of earlier editions, but added a glossary, bibliography, and identification keys to each species.
-The distribution maps codified whether or not we had seen a specimen from the county, or if the record was based wholly on a literature report.
+This one preserved the substance and innovations of earlier editions, but added a glossary, bibliography, and identification keys to each genus, species, and subspecific taxon.
+The distribution maps codified as to whether or not we had seen a specimen from the county, or if the record was based wholly on a literature report.
+An open circle represented a “sight record.”
 In order that the user of the book might relate deeply to the discrimination of native versus non-native plants, I had Floyd render each adventive species in light italics, so that they would appear visually distinct in associate lists.
 Floyd did this readily, even though he had to change the typing element in the new IBM Selectric typewriter every time a non-native species appeared in the text.
 He was able to accomplish this with great alacrity because he was, literally, a world-champion typist.
-It veered little from Fernaldian nomenclature, but it did include the nomenclatural authorities, not because it added taxonomic validity to do so or to placate critics, but because the book was becoming less of a checklist and more of an encyclopedic source of information of local plants.
+This 3rd edition veered little from Fernaldian nomenclature, but it did include the nomenclatural authorities, not because it added taxonomic validity to do so or to placate critics, but because the book was becoming less of a checklist and more of an encyclopedic source of information for local plants.

 There was a 4-year hiatus from September 1980 to May 1984, during which I pursued an advanced degree in Botany from Southern Illinois University, stewarded there by Robert H. Mohlenbrock, who was one of the few professors in the country who encouraged students to do floristic work in pursuit of a Ph.D.
 My dissertation was on the vascular flora of the Pensacola, Florida, area, but my now lifelong study has been the flora of the Chicago region, having attached myself to Floyd Swink, as well as Ray Schulenberg, during my sojourn at the Morton Arboretum.